 Roots & Shoots projects funded across Canada*

-Young people in Canada are engaged in Roots & Shoots projects
+Young people in Canada have been engaged in Roots & Shoots projects*

 Jane Goodall’s Roots & Shoots began in 1991 when Dr. Jane met with 12 Tanzanian high school students who wanted to tackle urgent problems in their community.
 Since that meeting, Roots & Shoots groups have multiplied many times over and can now be found in more than 50 countries around the world.

 Find out more about our newest youth initiatives, including Sustainable Food,Friends of the Watershed and Uncovering Common Ground.